Cold Water Swimming in the Lake District: A Local Winter Guide

 Cold water swimming for beginners

-A few local tips:
+A few local rules worth following:

 Start with short dips rather than swimming distances

-Enter slowly and let your breathing settle
+Enter slowly and allow your breathing to settle

 Never swim alone